axelerant/engg-handbook/content/docs/common-areas/performance-improvement.md

 - Time to start render
 - DNS lookup speed

-Some of the top open source tools to measure the performance are as follows -
+Some of the top open source tools to measure the performance are as follows:

 - [Google PageSpeed Insights](https://pagespeed.web.dev/)
 - [GTmetrix](https://gtmetrix.com/)